sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

     }
 ```

-The code above explains a couple of things about our label animation preparation.
-First, because we sorted the label animation we only need to look at the first element in that array.
+The preceding code explains a couple of things about our label animation preparation.
+First, because we sorted the label animation, we only need to look at the first element in that array.
 That's much more efficient than searching through the entire array.
 Secondly, because we're working with a copy of the label animation array instead of the original, it's safe to remove elements once we finish processing them.

 Now that we've handled all the label animations we can return to the polyline paths.
 As long as there are still paths to animate, we add them to the map as before.